From vine to can, all Muir Glen tomato production takes place in California, USA.

 No. Muir Glen has been using calcium chloride for over a decade in very small quantities (about half of what conventional tomato processors use) in products where whole and diced forms are required.
 Other products such as sauce, puree, crushed and ground tomatoes, do not require use of this ingredient.

 Note: The addition of calcium chloride does not affect the nutritional content of the tomato product, nor does it increase its sodium level.

 Muir Glen products have been owned and distributed by General Mills since 2001.
-Currently, Muir Glen is located at 1610 Fifth Street Berkeley, CA 94710, though we encourage you to continue writing your comments, questions, and feedback via our consumer relations page at this link.
+Currently, Muir Glen is located at 1 General Mills Blvd Minneapolis, MN 55426, though we encourage you to continue writing your comments, questions, and feedback via our consumer relations page at this link.